apache/parquet-site/content/en/blog/features/alp_encoding.md

 * `e=8, f=4`: `123`, `245`, `201`

-For these values, the second choice is better as it yields smaller encoded values and thus fewer bits to store them.
+For these values, the second choice is better as it yields smaller encoded values and thus requires fewer bits to store them.
 {{% /alert %}}

 Finally, to minimize the number of bits needed to store the encoded values, ALP